-So, the outcome is obvious. it's important that you give some attention to your featured blog post images if you're interested in getting more inbound conversions for your shared content.
+So, the outcome is obvious.
+You must give some attention to your featured blog post images if you’re interested in getting more inbound conversions for your shared content.

 Featured post images don’t just extend a blog post, they also encourage visitors to click on your shared link whether it’s a blog post, page, podcast, or whatever.
 You can look at the featured image as a magnet to help draw interest and curiosity.

 As I said earlier, featured images are the immediate image that’s often associated with a shared link on social media, so it is the first thing most people will see before anything else.

 If the image is poor, no matter how great your content might be, folks may not feel so compelled to want to click and read.
 Then you’ve lost a potential reader, subscriber, or even customer for your products or services.

 What tools do you need to create amazing-looking featured post images?

 What I’m going to do first is share with you the tools that I use to create my own featured images for my blog posts, social media, and YouTube content, and then share some other tools that I think you might be interested in using yourself.

 The reason I want to do it this way is that I use mostly premium tools in my business.